-Facebook has claimed the proper safeguards were put into place as it designed the app, well before the rollout.
-Parents will still need to stay up the accounts, too, which provides for an additional level of security.
-Parents need to be friends the parents of anyone who the kids would like to chat with on Facebook.
+Facebook has claimed the proper safeguards were put in place as it designed the app, well before the rollout.
+Parents will still need to set up the accounts, too, which provides for an additional level of security.
+Parents need to be friends with the parents of anyone who the kids would like to chat with on Facebook.
 There will be no search feature, as there is in the adult version, for safety and security reasons, and kids will not be allowed to access their parents Facebook pages.

 “Safety is absolutely the most important concern [and] being able to [know] who they’re using the device with,” Loredana Crisan, Facebook Messenger’s product design director, said.
 “The ability to connect with only approved contacts is very important for that age range.”
 The company reportedly worked with no less than 250 online safety organizations when developing the app.